-When there's such a delicious (and elaborate) meal on the table, it's easy to go overboard on Thanksgiving.
+When there's such a delicious (and elaborate) meal on the table, it's easy to go overboard during the holidays.
 Whether it's a salt binge, too many sweets, or a combination of the two, don't resign yourself to feeling uncomfortable all day long.
 These tips will help you feel better sooner.

 Start chugging (water, that is): Be sure to hydrate before bed and have a full cup of water ready to drink as soon as you wake up.
 Former Canyon Ranch director and group fitness expert Aimee Nicotera also recommends drinking two to three liters of water throughout the day.
 It may feel counterintuitive to drink a lot of anything when you're feeling full, but you'll start feeling better immediately.

 Freshen up: Aimee suggests starting out the morning with a hot shower, so there's no time to sit around and succumb to that "blah state."
 Taking the initiative ASAP will make everything else feel easier.
 Once you're all cleaned up, don't just reach for any old outfit; choose clothing that makes you feel confident and comfortable.
 "Feeling better mentally is an important part of feeling better physically," says Aimee.